skills/introduction-to-github/.github/steps/2-commit-a-file.md

    ![create new file option](/images/create-new-file.png)

 3. In the **Name your file...** field, enter `PROFILE.md`.

-   > [!NOTE]
-   > `.md` is a file extension that creates a Markdown file.
-You can learn more about Markdown by visiting "[Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" in our docs or by taking the "[Communicating using Markdown](https://github.com/skills/communicate-using-markdown)" Skills course.

 4. In the **Enter file contents here** area, copy the following content to your file: